riceissa/computing-notes/unixlike-on-windows.md

 Also font size is pretty small because of some monitor resolution stuff that I couldn't figure out.
 But this isn't such a big problem in the end because I could just increase the terminal font size.
 This was a problem for all the virtualization options.

+# Git-Bash

+This works pretty well, and I still use this in parallel with WSL1.
+However, it's not really a full Linux experience -- even some basic programs like `make` are not available.
+There's a way to install more packages by installing MSYS2 MinGW, and I actually did this and tried installing tmux.
+Tmux did kind of work, but then whenever I tried to load a config file it would crash.
+So I gave up trying to make this a fancy Linux environment, and decided to have Git-Bash + a more fancy thing (currently WSL1).

 # Hyper-V

 I tried this a bit but it was lagging very noticeably.
 Apparently there's a fix but it only works on LTS or something, so I gave up.